AWS Storage Options – SQS & Redshift

 Ideal Usage Pattern

-• is ideal for analyzing large datasets using the existing business intelligence tools
+• is ideal for analyzing large datasets using existing business intelligence tools.

 • Common use cases include